aranya-project/aranya/crates/daemon/src/policy.md

 policy-version: 1
 ---

-# Default Policy Template
+# Default Policy

-TODO:
-- Verify action signatures, effects and commands struct fields are all correct.
-- Are we going to continue referring to off-graph messaging as APS even though it means nothing?
-- Add all missing checks and remove/update existing checks.
-- Check and update all invariants.
-- Add recall blocks
+The default policy used by Aranya.
+It is the core component that our software is built on top of, so any changes may affect the behavior of the system and could require updating other parts of the code to get everything working together.

+This policy can also be used as a template for writing other custom policies.

+Note that the policy has been written for version beta of our product and includes several limitations that will likely be changed for the MVP.

 ## Roles & Permissions

 The MVP will likely support multiple role assignments per user, but we restrict to 1 role per user for the beta.
-Hence, for the beta product, role assignment commands below can be thought of as promoting the user's one role, while role revocation commands are a way to demote it.
+Hence, users can only be onboarded to the team under the `Member` role and the role assignment commands can be thought of as a promotion of the user's single role.
+Similarly, only the `Member` role can be removed from the team and so role revocation commands will simply demote any higher role back down to `Member`.

 * Owner:
   * Initialize/terminate Team.